 False positives are particularly a problem in communities with few confirmed COVID-19 cases.
 Your chances of getting a false positive is higher, even if the test has a high specificity.
 It has to do with what's called the positive predictive value or the probability that if you test positive, you truly have antibodies to the virus.

 The positive predictive value depends on the prevalence of the virus in the community.
-In a city like Seattle, where the prevalence rate is currently between 2 and 3 percent, there will be a higher false positive rate, Dr. Greninger explains.
-However, in a city like New York, where the prevalence is between 20 and 25 percent, the tests are more likely to predict an accurate result.
+Where the prevalence rate is low there will be a higher false positive rate, Dr. Greninger explains.
+However, in locations where the prevalence is high, the tests are more likely to predict an accurate result.

 Concerned About COVID-19?

 Read more stories to help you navigate the novel coronavirus pandemic:

 - Cochrane Database of Systematic Reviews: “Antibody tests for identification of current and past infection with SARS‐CoV‐2”

 - University of California, San Francisco: "Testing the Tests: COVID-19 Antibody Assays Scrutinized for Accuracy by UCSF, UC Berkeley Researchers”